-ProCredit Bank's total assets grew by 0.6% to EUR 288 million in December 2013.
-The increase was closely linked to the growth in customer funds, in spite of the continuous interest rate cuts during the year.
+ProCredit Bank's total assets decreased by 3% to EUR 280 million in March 2014 compared to year end.
+The decrease was closely linked to the decline in customer funding optimizing the funding needs and expenses as well.
 On September 2013 the bank has increased the subscribed capital by a EUR 3 million, positively influencing the capital adequacy ratio.
-The long term borrowings to financial institution were stable during the year, slightly decreased by the scheduled principal repayments.
-Less short term funding were needed due to higher funds attained from customers.
+The long term borrowings to financial institution were stable during the period, slightly decreased by the scheduled principal repayments.

-The bank's deposits base increased further by 1.5% to a total of EUR 232 million.
+The bank's deposits base decreased further by 5% to a total of EUR 216.5 million at a lower WAIR.
 Within the deposit portfolio structure, throughout current year there was a shift from time deposits towards savings accounts and a decline of current accounts from businesses.